Man Spotted Carrying His Own Severed Arm In Lewiston - NewsBreak

 Man Spotted Carrying His Own Severed Arm In Lewiston

 On Friday morning, Lewiston Police Department officers came to the aid of a man carrying his own severed arm.
-According...b985.fm
+According...92moose.fm

 On Friday morning, Lewiston Police Department officers came to the aid of a man carrying his own severed arm.
-According...b985.fm
+According...92moose.fm